 While deposits use PayID, withdrawals still require your BSB and account number.
 However, Digital Surge added NPP/Osko as an alternative way to withdraw funds.

 If you live in Australia, and especially if you are new to cryptocurrency, Digital Surge is an exchange you should look into.
-It’s hard to overlook its combination of classy user-experience, fast deposits, competitive trading fees, tradable coins, free AUD withdrawals, and 24 / 7 customer service.
+It’s hard to overlook its combination of classy user-experience, fast deposits, competitive trading fees, tradable coins, free AUD withdrawals, and excellent customer service.

 Disclaimer: We put our customer’s needs first.
 The views expressed in this article are those of the writer’s alone and do not constitute financial advice.
 Advertisers cannot influence editorial content.
 However, Finty and/or the writer may have a position in the cryptocurrencies mentioned.
 Finty is committed to providing factual, honest, and accurate information that is compliant with governing laws and regulations.
 Do your own due diligence and seek professional advice before deciding to invest in one of the products mentioned.
 For more information, see Finty’s editorial guidelines and terms and conditions.